Chapter 10 : Everyone Wants Me (Dead)

 Sharp, fake nails digs into my cheek.
 "Oi!
 I am not Potter!"
 I screech, slapping them away.
 I could really use a gavel right now.

 I'm shoved along with him in the tangle of limbs.
 The mob has Potter by the shirt—well, they have him by the everything.
-Hogwarts has got a lot of torture devices, but I'm surprised drawing and quartering by fan girls hasn't come up until now.
+Hogwarts has got a lot of torture devices, but drawing and quartering by fan girls is a new one.

 Next thing I know, we're both bolting to the entrance as if our lives depended on it—probably because it does—and while I'd like to imagine it's a thrilling chase a la Bonnie and Clyde, we more likely resemble two squawking Christmas turkeys.